 * All module titles are subject to change and are for indicative purposes only.

 Career opportunities for Architectural Technology graduates are excellent.
 Typically employers include architectural firms, public and private bodies, planning departments and local authorities, private construction firms and material manufacturers.
 The architectural technologist is a key member of the design team and collaborates closely with the architect to provide objective technical advice.
 Demand from local, national and international companies is exceeding current supply of suitably qualified graduates.

-Upon completion it is anticipated graduates will be eligible to apply for Architectural Technologist membership of the relevant professional bodies including CIAT, RIAI and CABE.
+Upon completion, it is anticipated graduates will be eligible to apply for Architectural Technologist membership in the relevant professional bodies including CIAT and CABE.

 Leaving Certificate Entry Requirements:

 Six Grades at O6 or H7 in Leaving Certificate

 → AND English Grade O6 or H7 OR Irish Grade O6 or H7